DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/size/size.md

-The Chart component's size depends on the following priority:

-1. You specify the **size** object.
-The Chart changes its dimensions depending on this object.

-2. You do not specify the **size** object.
+The Chart's default size is `width: 400px; height: 400px`.
+You can specify custom width and height for the component:

+- fixed
+Assign values to to **size** object's **height** and **width** properties.

+- relative
+Specify a container for the component.
 The Chart occupies the container area.

-3. You do not specify neither the **size** object nor the container.
+[note] The **size** object has a priority over the container.
-The Chart's size is `width: 400px; height: 400px`.

 Assign 0 to **size** object's **height** and **width** properties to hide the Chart component.